 Staking Crypto Explained

-Staking crypto is the new black in 2021.
-It saw a surge in popularity already last year, with heaps of enthusiastic minds trying to earn fixed interest or get rewards from farming.
+Staking crypto has been on the rise in 2021, with heaps of enthusiastic minds trying to earn fixed interest or get rewards from farming.

 What is staking crypto and can I do it?
 Let’s get to it!